Penkenna Point, Crackington Haven ©National Trust Images Sue Brackenbury

 For the literary, Thomas Hardy and his first wife Emma used to walk here.
 St Juliot’s Church, 2 miles inland also has Hardy connections, so is worth seeing.
 Much of the walking here is strenuous on rough terrain but more moderate is Crackington Cracker circular walk which also has an option to visit nearby Strangles beach.

-There are also good facilities ‘off-beach’ with car parking, toilets, cafes and an inn, however there is a seasonal dog ban in place at Crackington Haven.
+There are also good facilities ‘off-beach’ with car parking, toilets, cafes and the Coombe Barton Inn, however there is a seasonal dog ban in place at Crackington Haven.

 CRACKINGTON HAVEN WEATHER